 Mobile broadband requires a mobile router which is usually supplied with the service.
 This router only needs to be plugged into power, so can be positioned anywhere.
 With no additional wires, the set-up is simple and requires no ethernet wires coming through the wall.
 Both the performance and reliability vary widely and are dependent on the local mobile data signal.
 This can easily be tested on your mobile phone.
 In an area with a strong signal, it’s realistic that you will reach speeds greater than your home broadband connection.

 Mobile broadband is an excellent option for those who need a very fast and consistent internet connection for video calls or streaming.
 Especially if they suffer from poor home broadband speeds.
 But the cost and need for additional broadband service will mean for many that it is just not feasible.

-Asking how to get internet in a garden room should be carried out early on in the planning process.
+Asking how to get internet in a garden room or outbuilding should be carried out early on in the planning process.
 Consideration should be made to the type of internet use inside the garden room, for example, a garden office or cinema requiring a high-quality connection.
 While there are many options available, we recommend a wired internet connection where possible to ensure consistent and stable performance.
 Planning early on will allow for an ethernet cable to be installed at the same time as electricity cables, saving digging up your garden for a second time.

 If your garden room is already up and running, Powerline adapters could provide a quick and easy solution, as long as your garden room is on the same electric circuit.
 Do you have any questions around how to get internet in a garden room?
 Let us know in the comments below.